open2b/scriggo-site/site/templates.md

 {% end %}
 ```

-The double curly brackets:
+The double curly braces:

 ```
 {{ product.Name }}
 ```

-show the content of a variable and in general the result of the evaluation of an expression.
+shows the content of a variable and in general the result of the evaluation of an expression.

-Single curly brackets with a percent sign:
+Single curly braces with a percent sign:

 ```
 {% if product.Stock > 10 %} good availability {% end %}